Jwink3101/syncrclone/docs/config_tips.md

     renamesA = 'size'
     renamesB = 'size'

 but be aware that a deleted file may look like a rename.
 This is especially true for smaller files where they are less likely to have unique sizes.
+It is still safe to use `size` for `compare` since it checks filename and size (though can still have a false-negative if a change doesn't alter the size)

 ## Dynamic remote directories